 ESTHER SAXEY (Smoke, The Lowest Heaven, Rite of Spring) moved to London for the queer nightlife and stayed for the wildlife (foxes, parakeets and Tube Mice).
 Esther's nonfiction publications have tackled Victorian ghosts and contemporary vampires.

-ROBERT SHARP (Crossroads) lives in London, where he spends his days campaigning for the free speech charity English PEN.
-In his spare time he teaches bad habits to his daughter, and runs an unfocused and under-read blog.
+ROBERT SHARP (Crossroads, The Good Shabti) lives in London, where he spends his days campaigning for the free speech charity English PEN.
+In his spare time he teaches bad habits to his kids, and runs an unfocused and under-read blog.

 @robertsharp59 | blog